fommil/fpmortals/manuscript/wip.md

   }
 ~~~~~~~~

-mean that we can instead write consistent boilerplate for all derivations
+Letting us write consistent boilerplate for all derivations:

 {lang="text"}
 ~~~~~~~~